Towards the homotopy of the $K(2)$-local Moore spectrum at $p=2$: Introduction

-Since $\Sn_{\cC}$ is isomorphic to $\Sn_{2}$, the results of \cite{Paper1} also hold for $\Sn_{\cC}$.
-In particular, the resolution of \myref{resnormS2} can be constructed using $\Sn_{\cC}^1$.
-Further, the algebraic duality resolution gives rise to a spectral sequence
+The groups $\Sn_{\cC}$ and $\G_{\cC}$ also admit a surjective homomorphism to $\Z_2$ and $\Sn_{\cC}^1$ and $\G_{\cC}^1$ are defined to be the kernel of this homomorphism as before.
+Further, since $\Sn_{\cC}$ is isomorphic to $\Sn_{2}$, the results of \cite{Paper1} also hold for $\Sn_{\cC}$.
+In particular, the resolution of \fullref{thm:resnormS2} can be constructed using $\Sn_{\cC}^1$ and the algebraic duality resolution gives rise to an algebraic duality resolution spectral sequence